 Effective January 2, 2007, Dane County's stormwater and erosion control programs are now all

-in southeast Madison (phone 224-3730).
-Updated application forms and a completely updated and
+(phone 224-3730).
+Updated application forms and a completely updated and expanded Dane County

-The Land Conservation Division also administers county erosion control and stormwater management
+The Water Resources Engineering Division also administers county erosion control and stormwater management

 requirements for the shoreland zone of navigable waters within unincorporated areas.
 The shoreland